DimitriBarronmore/preprocess.lua/README.md

 print(discardfirst(1,2,3)) --> print(2, 3)

--- Callback macros are Lua functions executed entirely in the preprocessor.
+-- Callback macros are Lua functions defined and executed entirely in the preprocessor.
 -- The parenthesized arguments in the source file are copied verbatim into the function call.
 -- This means literals and expressions can be used, and preprocessor variables can be referenced.
 -- The return value of the function is cast to a string and replaces the original text.
-# example_msg = "hi there"
-# macros.print_var = function(name)
-#   return name
-# end
-print( "print_var(example_msg)" ) --> print( "hi there" )

--- Callback macros can be extremely useful for evaluating expressions at compile time.
--- If a callback macro returns multiple values, they're inserted into the text separated by commas.
 # macros["$"] = function(...)
 # 	return ...
 # end
+# example_msg = "hi there"
 print( "$(example_msg)" ) --> print( "hi there" )

+-- Callback macros can be extremely useful for evaluating inline expressions at compile time.
-print( "$("hello " .. "world")" ) --> print( "hello world" )
-tab = { $( 200 * 100, 200 / 100) } --> tab = { 20000, 2.0 }
+-- If a callback macro returns multiple values, they're inserted into the text separated by commas. print( "$("hello " .. "world")" ) --> print( "hello world" ) tab = { $( 200 * 100, 200 / 100) } --> tab = { 20000, 2.0 }